Balayage for Brunettes in Englewood, CO: Subtle to Chocolate Tones

 Best for: Cool skin tones, clients wanting to neutralize warmth

-Achieving ash tones on darker hair requires careful lightening and precise toning.
-The result is modern, dimensional, and sophisticated.
+Achieving this look on darker hair requires careful lightening and precise toning to avoid brassiness.

 Best for: Brunettes wanting to lighten without going fully blonde

-This style requires more processing than subtle brunette balayage but creates high-impact dimension and brightness, especially around the face.
+This option requires more lift than subtle balayage but creates strong dimension and face-framing brightness while still growing out softly.

 How to Avoid Brassiness on Brunette Balayage